Embedded Topics in the Stochastic Block Model: Real World example: analysing the French presidential election with a Twitter dataset

 \subsection{Results}

 The meta-graph presented in Figure \ref{fig:meta_graph} is a high-level representation of the network.
 The ``meta-nodes'' correspond to ETSBM clusters and the edges to the meta-documents as defined in Equation \eqref{eq:expected_meta_docs}.
 A translation of the top words is provided in Appendix \ref{fig:meta_topics_english}.
 It is interesting to note the two types of clusters uncovered.
-The first one is composed of central accounts such as French politicians and their communication teams, for instance \textit{Jean-Luc Mélenchon},\textit{ Guillaume Peltier}, \textit{En Marche \#avecvous}, \textit{les Républicains} or \textit{Eléonore Lhéritier}.
+In particular, Cluster 5 is composed of central accounts such as French politicians and their communication teams, for instance \textit{Jean-Luc Mélenchon},\textit{ Guillaume Peltier}, \textit{En Marche \#avecvous}, \textit{les Républicains} or \textit{Eléonore Lhéritier}.
 Some popular French media such as \textit{BFMTV}, \textit{Le Figaro}, \textit{Valeurs actuelles}, \textit{franceinfo} are also in this cluster.
 On average, the accounts in this cluster have been retweeted or mentioned 299 times against 12 times for the whole network.
 This cluster does not correspond to a political trend but to accounts with a high level of interactions with the rest of the graph.
 Despite the small size of this cluster, composed of 25 nodes, ETSBM is able to detect it and to render its central function as a relay of information to other parts of the graph.
-This is stressed by the main topic discussed within the cluster.
+This is stressed by Topic 1, the main topic discussed within Cluster 5.
 It regards the election as a democratic process: ``round", ``vote", ``power", ``president", ``first" which we assume stands for ``first round".
-This core cluster is retweeted differently by the four clusters which on the contrary hold clear political trends.
-The orange and green clusters are interested in \textit{Jean-Luc Mélenchon} (pink arrow) and left parties in general (grey arrow) but they seem to differ in terms of function.
-The orange cluster clearly relays information about \textit{Jean-Luc Mélenchon} and is interacting with the red cluster, interested in \textit{Eric Zemmour}, or by the blue cluster, interested in \textit{Emmanuel Macron}.
-On the contrary, the green cluster seems to only relegate contents without being retweeted.
-Eventually, a cluster (the red one), interested in Eric Zemmour, appears to relegate few contents from the central accounts but creates and shares many of its own content.
-This dynamic differs to the blue cluster interested in \textit{Emmanuel Macron}, which mainly retransmits informations without many self interactions.
+This core cluster is retweeted differently by the four other clusters which on the contrary hold clear political trends.
+Cluster 2 and Cluster 3 are interested in \textit{Jean-Luc Mélenchon} (Topic 2) and left parties in general (Topic 4) but they seem to differ in terms of function.
+Cluster 2 clearly relays information about \textit{Jean-Luc Mélenchon} and is interacting with Cluster 4, interested in \textit{Eric Zemmour}.
+On the contrary, Cluster 3 seems to only relegate contents without being retweeted.
+Eventually, Cluster 4, interested in Eric Zemmour (Topic 5), appears to relegate contents from the central accounts as well as sharing many of its own content.
+This dynamic differs from Cluster 1 interested in \textit{Emmanuel Macron} (Topic 3), which mainly retransmits informations without many self interactions.
 To conclude, the three-way split of the French political landscape is rightfully captured.
 ETSBM is also able to detect subtleties such as a split within the left-wing, with the orange cluster interested only in \textit{Jean-Luc Mélenchon} and the biggest one exchanging about different left-political front runners, \textit{Jean-Luc Mélenchon}, \textit{Yannick Jadot}, \textit{Fabien Roussel} and \textit{Anne Hidalgo}.
-ETSBM combines the connection information, for instance all clusters are connected to the small one, and the topics information, for instance the green and orange should be separated, to provide relevant insights about the information organisation within the social network.
+ETSBM combines the connection information, for instance all clusters are connected to Cluster 5, and the topics information, for instance Cluster 2 and Cluster 3 should be separated, to provide relevant insights about the information organisation within the social network.
 This level of detail is promising and highlights how ETSBM gives a better comprehension of the complex dataset at our disposal.